 - Combine flour and baking powder separately.
 Add slowly to butter using low speed.
 Stop beating as soon as the flour mixture is incorporated.
 Over-beating will result in toughness.

-- Form the dough into a slightly flattened ball, place in a zippered plastic bag and chill about 30 minutes.
+- Form the dough into a slightly-flattened ball.
+Place into a zippered plastic bag.
+Chill about 30 minutes.
 With bag cracked open slightly to allow air to escape, roll dough until evenly distributed throughout bag.
 Place back into refrigerator until firm--at least another 30 minutes or up to 2 days.
 Can be frozen at this point.